Patching and Change Management in CISSP Domain 7: A Deep Dive

 Introduction

-Hey, I’m Rob Witcher, and I’m here to help YOU pass the CISSP exam.
+Hey, I’m Rob Witcher from Destination Certification, and I’m here to help YOU pass the CISSP exam.
 We are going to go through a review of the major patching and change management topics in Domain 7, to understand how they interrelate, and to guide your studies and help you pass the CISSP exam.

 This is the fourth of six videos for domain 7.
-I have included links to the other MindMap videos in the description below
+I have included links to the other MindMap videos in the description below.
+These MindMaps are one part of our complete CISSP MasterClass.

-image of patch management on mindmap cissp domain 7 - Destination Certification
+Image of patch management cycle - Destination Certification

 Patch management, the proactive process to monitor for new vulnerabilities and patch releases, acquire or create patches, evaluate them, prioritize, schedule the instillation, deploy, verify, document, and update baselines.